APOSTATE SENDS HER FALSE GNOSTIC ADVICE TO KIM DAVIS & ALL GULLIBLE CHRISTIANS, ETC.

 You may recall Bouma from Radio Interview With Jeremy Bouma The Insider Who Just Left The Emerging Church.
 Bouma’s timely post begins:

-In an address exploring the finality of Christ in a pluralist world on Tuesday, Dr Rowan Williams said people who believed in absolute truth were liable to be branded bigots or intolerant by those who felt that what was right for some was not necessarily right for others.
+In an address exploring the finality of Christ in a pluralist world on Tuesday, Dr Rowan Williams said people who believed in absolute truth were liable to be branded bigots or intolerant by those who felt that what was right for some was not necessarily right for others.“Belief in the uniqueness or finality of Christ is something that sits very badly indeed, not just with a plural society but with a society that regards itself as liberal or democratic,” he said.
+(Online source)

 And as I said in my comment to Jeremy concerning the phrase “affirming the uniqueness and finality of Christ”: